brandur/sorg/content/nanoglyphs-drafts/037-fast.md

 Like `/databases` above, `POST /queries` has to SSH to individual Postgres clusters so it's going to take longer and have some bad tail latency. `POST /clusters` and `POST /clusters/{cluster_id}/upgrade` which create and upgrade clusters respectively both reach down a layer and do a fair bit of heavy lifting.
 Still, those would be good candidates for looking into seeing if there's anything they do which would be moved out-of-band to a background worker.

-Overall though, mostly good, and we're keeping responsiveness on most endpoints close to or under that 100 ms target.
+Overall though, mostly good, and we're keeping responsiveness on most endpoints close to or under that 100ms target.
 This is of course duration from the perspective of inside the stack, and the numbers for clients making remote calls to us won't be as good.
 There's always areas for improvement, but especially relatively speaking, I'd say that yes, we are fast as a service.

 ---